csd1100/terrainium/README.md

           will return value of that specific alias.
         - `-c|--constructors` - returns value of constructors defined.
         - `-d|--destructors` - returns value of constructors defined.
+        - `--auto-apply` - returns auto apply config value. `true` if enabled and `replace` if replace is enabled.

     - `enter [OPTIONS]` - applies terrain.